antespi/weird_salads/README.md

 ## POS screen

-All users will place an order selecting the menu salads of the current location User will print the order for the customer and the order is paid
+All users will place an order selecting the menu salads of the current location.
+User will print the order for the customer and the order is paid.

 ## Kitchen screen